angular/ngSocket/README.md

 name        | arguments                                              | description
 ------------|--------------------------------------------------------|------------
 ngWebSocket <br>_constructor_ | url:String                           | Creates and opens a [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket) instance. `var ws = ngWebSocket('ws://foo');`
-send        | data:String,Object                                     | Adds data to a queue, and attempts to send if socket is ready.
+send        | data:String,Object returns                                     | Adds data to a queue, and attempts to send if socket is ready.
 Accepts string or object, and will stringify objects before sending to socket. onMessage   | callback:Function <br>pattern:String,RegExp:_optional_ | Register a callback to be fired on every message received from the websocket, or optionally just when the message's `data` property matches the string or pattern provided.
 Callback gets called with a [MessageEvent](https://developer.mozilla.org/en-US/docs/Web/API/MessageEvent?redirectlocale=en-US&redirectslug=WebSockets%2FWebSockets_reference%2FMessageEvent) object. onOpen      | callback:Function                                      | Function to be executed each time a socket connection is opened for this instance. close       | force:Boolean:_optional_                               | Close the underlying socket, as long as no data is still being sent from the client.
 Optionally force close, even if data is still being sent, by passing `true` as the `force` parameter.
 To check if data is being sent, read the value of `socket.bufferedAmount`.